Secretariat of Comprehensive Policies on Drugs: Attributions

 The Secretariat is tasked with coordinating the Argentine state's policy on drug use and addiction.
 Its administration is based around two axes: reducing drug demand and reducing drug availability.
 On the first axis, the SEDRONAR seeks to establish communal support networks that may help reduce drug demand, thus establishing strategies and elaborating policies aimed at preventing the use of drugs.
 The Secretariat also cooperates with the Ministry of Security to identify and disestablish illegal drug commerce and distribution.

-The SEDRONAR counts with two undersecretariats: the Undersecretariat of Prevention, Investigation and Statistics on Drugs (Subsecretaría de Prevención, Investigación y Estadísticas en materia de Drogas) and the Undersecretariat of Attention and Care on Drugs (Subsecretaría de Atención y Acompañamiento en materia de Drogas).
+The SEDRONAR has two undersecretariats: the Undersecretariat of Prevention, Investigation and Statistics on Drugs (Subsecretaría de Prevención, Investigación y Estadísticas en materia de Drogas) and the Undersecretariat of Attention and Care on Drugs (Subsecretaría de Atención y Acompañamiento en materia de Drogas).

 Argentine Drugs Observatory

 The Argentine Drugs Observatory (Observatorio Argentino de Drogas, OAD) was established in 2005 to create and interpret reliable information on the use and commerce of drugs in Argentina.
 On a yearly basis, the OAD conducts a nation-wide survey on the state of drug use and commerce.